MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-network-policy-server.md

 ## NPS Event ID 6273, reason code 16: Network Policy Server denied access to a user

-To resolve this issue, check each of te following possible causes:
+To resolve this issue, check each of the following possible causes:

 - Check that the username and password for the user are valid.
 - Check to see whether the user account is locked in Active Directory.